it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Secret_Management_Requirements.md

 Use a cryptographic module that meets or exceeds FIPS 140-2 validation, operating in FIPS mode, for performing cryptographic operations.

-> It is only necessary that the software is FIPS 140-2 certified, not the specific hardware.
+> It is only necessary that the cryptographic software is FIPS 140-2 certified, not the specific hardware.

 Applies to: All